 The implementation of the alternatives identified in this Act 537 Plan will require administrative organization(s) that can incur indebtedness on behalf of the project, can guide the project to completion, and provide the necessary operation and maintenance to the project.
 The municipal authorities (Municipal Authority of the Township of Westfall, Milford Water Authority, and Matamoras Municipal Authority) in the region are recommended as the agencies to provide funding for and to implement the proposed alternatives.
-Inter-municipal agreements have been finalized with this structure.
+The inter-municipal agreement has not been finalized at the time of this Plan.
+A draft Inter-municipal agreement is included in Appendix N. Matamoras Municipal Authority would own and operate the wastewater system in Matamoras Borough, and Milford Water Authority would own and operate the wastewater system in Milford Borough as well as the passthrough line that runs through Milford Township.
+MATW would continue to own and operate the wastewater system in Schedule in Chapter 8, the inter-municipal agreements shall be finalized in Year 0 after the Act 537 is approved.